 Information Technology and Management (M.A.S.)

 The Master of Information Technology and Management program offers nine specializations that target specific careers and more than 100 courses providing unparalleled breadth and depth.

 Courses are taught by experienced faculty using a hands-on, reality-based approach to education in which students apply what they learn in class to solve real-life problems.
 The program curriculum is a blend of theoretical content and practical application with projects and laboratory-based instruction in which students learn and then do it.
 The Master of Information Technology and Management program is designed to broaden and deepen students' knowledge of new and emerging information technologies, the application and integration of these technologies, and the administrative practices used in the effective management of these technologies.

 The Master of Information Technology and Management offers nine specializations targeting specific careers with 100-plus courses taught by experienced faculty using a hands-on, reality-based approach to education in which students apply what they learn in class to solve real-life technical problems.

-Graduates of the Master of Information Technology and Management program can fill a variety of roles within the industry, including:
+Gain the skills and knowledge to fill a variety of roles within the industry, including:

 - Data analyst